Home Inspection Essentials: What to Check Before Taking Possession

 Q2.
 What documents are required during flat possession?

-OC, CC, sale agreement, bank NOC, parking allotment letter, utility approvals, and RERA filings are the core documents.
+OC, CC, sale agreement, bank NOC, parking allotment letter, utility approvals, and all essential documents to collect from builder at the time of possession.

 Q3.
 What are common defects found during home inspection?